levsero/test_embed/doc/introduction.md

 ## Introduction

 The Web Widget API is a JavaScript API for controlling the display and data passed to and from the Web Widget.
-You can embed the Web Widget in any website to provide your customers with Zendesk functionality such as ticketing, live chat, and Help Center content.
+You can embed the Web Widget in any website to provide your customers with Zendesk functionality such as ticketing, live chat, talk, and Help Center content.

 Embed the widget in your website using the latest `script` tag available in Zendesk Support.
 See [Adding the Web Widget to your website or Help Center](https://support.zendesk.com/hc/en-us/articles/115009522787).
 If you don't have access to Zendesk Support, ask a Support admin to get the tag for you.

-The first version of the Web Widget API is still supported.
-See [Web Widget API v1](./api).
-Zendesk introduced the new API structure for greater flexibility.
-If you're still using v1, consider migrating to the current version.

 The Web Widget API consists of commands and settings, which are described in the rest of this doc.